 After an oral and maxillofacial surgeon has completed the reconstructive oral surgery, the oral cavity (teeth and gums) must be rehabilitated and lost teeth and gums will be replaced so you can speak, eat and swallow normally again.

-Our oral and maxillofacial surgeon at Reflections Dental Health Centre is uniquely qualified to provide comprehensive surgical care, guiding you through every stage of treatment, including:
+Your oral surgeon is uniquely qualified to provide comprehensive surgical care, guiding you through every stage of treatment, including:

 - Ablative resection